Here’s a list of foods to avoid or reduce to feel better and live longer:

 If you are having trouble identifying high carb foods, I’ve created a healthy food list to help you figure out what foods are high in protein and low in carbohydrates.

 Grains are linked to a host of health problems because when eaten, they disable important minerals in the body, and degrade the digestive tract, causing autoimmune reactions.
-Celiac disease is an example of grain related autoimmune problem.
+Celiac disease is an example of a grain-related autoimmune problem.

 As a compromise and time saver, you could try Ezekiel sprouted wheat bread from a company called Foods for Life.
 It’s usually in the freezer section at the grocery store.
-Sprouted grains are much lower in anti-nutrients, and the each slice only has about 12 grams of carb.
-(Most other flour based breads have about 25 grams of carb per slice.)
+Sprouted grains are much lower in anti-nutrients, and each slice only has about 12 grams of carb.
+(Most other flour-based breads have about 25 grams of carb per slice.)

-Personally, wheat is at the top of my foods to avoid list.
-Wheat has a protein called gliaden in it, which in particular has been shown to effect gut permeability.
-It disrupts the tight junctions between the cells lining then intestinal wall.
-Damaging the integrity of the gut allows all sorts of dietary proteins to gain access to the blood stream and, causes a response from the immune system.
+Personally, Wheat is at the top of my foods to avoid list.
+Wheat has a protein called gliadin in it, which in particular has been shown to affect gut permeability.
+It disrupts the tight junctions between the cells lining then the intestinal wall.
+Damaging the integrity of the gut allows all sorts of dietary proteins to gain access to the bloodstream and, causes a response from the immune system.
 Some researchers believe diabetes, arthritis and gastric diseases such as Crohn’s disease are all autoimmune diseases, meaning they are caused by autoimmune reactions to a “leaky gut”.

 Basically, the research is saying that eating wheat causes the body to attack itself via its immune system.
 That fact alone should put wheat products on any foods to avoid list.

 In addition, wheat protein acts as an insulin mimic, having the same effect on fat metabolism as insulin, which is to say, the higher the insulin (or insulin mimic) the more fat is stored.
 Another excellent reason why wheat is on my foods to avoid list.